nullonesix/jedi_noreward_rl/README.md

 - stacked frames for better time/motion perception ✅
 - a memory of the past via LSTM (as done in the curiosity paper) or transformer
 - integrate YOLO-based aimbot: https://github.com/petercunha/Pine
+- add multiprocessing, especially for taking screenshots (12 fps -> >18 fps)
+- ensure all cpus are being utilized

 ## Agent Views